Cycling Norway – All you need to know to plan a bike trip to North Cape

 rallarvagen scenery

 Norway was covered by ice during the last ice age about 10,000 years ago.
-The melting of the glaciers formed islands, lakes, rivers, fjord, and mountains.
+The melting of the glaciers formed islands, lakes, rivers, fjords, and mountains.
 Freshwater lakes are indeed very common throughout the country (more than 150,000).

 Almost the whole coastline (besides the southern coast) is ripped off by fjords, making the landscape an everchanging marvel but slowing up the travel time due to the constantly winding roads and the enormous amount of ferry crossing needed to make one’s own way along the Atlantic coast.